EnricoGiampieri/GillespieHT/README.md

 - $DIR_INPUT : directory that contains jSON file that described input system
 - $DIR_OUTPUT : directory that will contain output file

+Serial run is allow, in this case master node compute the algorithm.
+You can launch application in serial mode using:

+`
+./GillespieHT $DIR_INPUT $DIR_OUTPUT
+`

 jSON Input
 ------
 #####Description